 My husband and I are trying to get pregnant, and it has been our primary goal over the past few years.
 Sadly, I can’t stop being sad about it because I feel like it’s been a long time that I expect a result.
 The pressure, depression, and anxiety, all lead to me having a mental health breakdown.
 I could not imagine anything else rather than getting pregnant at this point.
 Each month that the pregnancy test turns negative, it adds more emotional and mental damage.
 Not only does it affect me, but also my husband as well.
 But even though that’ is the case, we still hope and feel excited about it.
 My husband and I are always striving and doing our best to live a healthy lifestyle to allow us a better chance of getting a baby.
 Unfortunately, up until now, chances are still low.
 “Your body is smart, it knows that (periods of stress) aren’t good times to have a baby,” says Alice Domar, PhD.

-The Pressure What triggers the mental health issue of this pressure of not getting pregnant is my age.
+The Pressure I have read an article at BetterHelp that one thing that triggers the mental health issue of this pressure of not getting pregnant is my age.
 I’m not getting any younger.
 I do believe that the more I add some years in my life, the harder for me to bear a child.
 My body is sometimes giving up on me, and I know for a fact that it’s normal.
 That at a certain point in my life, I know I am not as healthy and active like the way I was before.
 So I would say that I can expect the unexpected.
 Another thing that contributes to mental health damage is the people around me.
 The constant questioning of “when will I bear a child” is killing me every day.
 I often get uncomfortable with these people asking me about the same question over and over again every time they had the opportunity to see me.
 And although I already told them not to pressure me, they still give me tons of unsolicited advice that are unmanageable.